A lump in the neck is also called a neck mass. Neck lumps or

 - Hodgkin’s lymphoma

 When we think of viruses, we commonly think of the common

 cold and the flu.
 However, there are other viruses out there, and many of them can

 cause a lump in your neck.
 These include:

 - viral pharyngitis

-- atypical mycobacterium (a type of bacteria most common in people with compromised immune systems and lung disease)
+which is a type of bacteria most common in people with compromised immune

 - cat scratch disease